Kiyotake Station: Layout

-Adjacent stations
+Platforms

 History

 The station was opened on 20 March 1915 as the southern terminus of a line which Miyazaki Prefectural Railway had laid from Miyazaki.
 In the meantime, Japanese Government Railways (JGR) had opened the Miyazaki Line from Yoshimatsu to Miyakonojō on 8 October 1913 and had been expanding east and north towards Miyazaki in phases, reaching Aoidake by 21 March 1916.
 On 25 October 1916, the track at Kiyotake was linked up with the track from Aoidake.
 Miyazaki Prefectural Railway was nationalized.
 JGR designated the track to Miyazaki as part of the Miyazaki Line and later, on 21 September 1917, the Miyazaki Main Line.
 By 1923, the Miyazaki Main Line track had reached north to link up with the track of the Nippō Main Line at Shigeoka.
 On 15 December 1923, the entire stretch of track from Shigeoka through Miyazaki to Yoshimatsu, including Kiyotake, was designated as part of the Nippō Main Line.
-With the privatization of Japanese National Railways (JNR), the successor of JGR, on 1 April 1987, Kiyotake came under the control of JR Kyushu.
+Freight operations were discontinued in 1971 and baggage handling in 1984.With the privatization of Japanese National Railways (JNR), the successor of JGR, on 1 April 1987, Kiyotake came under the control of JR Kyushu.